 Sharks and rays (collectively termed "elasmobranchs") are creatures of biological elegance and perennial fascination.
-In recent years, new technologies have revealed fascinating details about the heretofore secret lives of elasmobranchs as well as demonstrated population declines on unprecedented and global scale.
+In recent years, technologies have revealed fascinating details about the heretofore secret lives of elasmobranchs as well as demonstrated their population declines unprecedented and global scale.
 This unique 12-week course is a comprehensive, interdisciplinary introduction to the evolution, biology, ecology, and conservation of elasmobranch fishes.